-From the survey results, the most prioritized 6 skills, ranked among the eleven options of answers of question 18, were taken in consideration.
-These skills were also in this case linked and expressed in the related skills categorization provided by the SLR.

-Placed on the same line of empirical requirements at the top of the framework, results from interviews were also considered, taking into account the set of skills explicitly indicated by industrial experts as those needed for CE adoption (answers from questions 9 and 10 of the interview protocol).
+Concerning empirical skills requirements, from the survey results, the most prioritized 6 skills, ranked from the eleven answer options of question 18 were taken in consideration, after being linked and expressed in the related skills categorized through the SLR.
+On the same line of empirical requirements at the top of the framework, results from interviews were also considered, taking into account the set of skills explicitly indicated by industrial experts as those needed for CE adoption.

-Dealing with the theoretical skills requirements, results fom the SLR were considered and split in two lines at the bottom of the framework.
+Dealing with the theoretical skills requirements, results from the SLR were considered and split in two lines at the bottom of the framework.
 The first line is composed by the 5 most cited skills in literature per each macro-category of skills defined in the SLR and the second one with the remaining (less cited) ones.